Grants for Sports

 Sport England operates a wide range of funds to benefit not for profit organisations and sports projects.

 It is keen to encourage young disabled people to play sport and will fund extra equipment and improvements to existing facilities such as improved access.

 Full details of their funding programmes and extra advice on making an application can be found on their website

-Grants of £300 to £2,500 have been awarded to groups that fulfil their eligibility criteria.
+Grants vary from £300 to £2,500 to groups that fulfil their eligibility criteria.

 Check out the other pages…….